NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 maintains a local database that tracks which packages you have installed and manages the additional packages your original package depends on (the "dependencies").
 Before apt and other such package managers, managing dependencies was a difficult and manual process.
+Apt uses the .deb file format for distributing packages both inside and outside of package repositories.

 > AMD